RicterZ/RicterZ/README.md

 ### Whoami
 - Cat's slave, 猫猫天下第一！
 - A hacker, a programmer and a ~~hentai~~
-- An independent securirty researcher foucs on large scale softwares
+- An independent security researcher focused on large scale software
-- The bigest fan of Nimodi :)
+- The biggest fan of Nimodi :)

 ### Blog
 - Currently maintained: https://ricterz.me/